U-ROC Youth Awards

 Outstanding Youth: “She has shown that she has high standards for herself and works to achieve her goals, is happy to help others and give them the opportunity to succeed.
 She also helps her friends and colleagues when they need advice for time-management to finding a volunteer opportunity to get involved with.
 Not only that, but she is also community-minded and involves herself in a variety of programs and activities.”

-If you have any questions about the U-ROC Awards, please contact firstname.lastname@example.org U-ROC Award Recipients
+Contact email@example.com with any questions about the U-ROC Awards.2020 U-ROC Award Recipients

 2019 U-ROC Award Recipients